shlomif/fortune-mod/README.md

 3. Release fortune-mod-2.0.0.

-4. Fix as many “clang -Weverything” as possible.
+4. Fix as many “clang -Weverything” warnings as possible.

 5. Perhaps modernize the code a little.